-Oscars producer says Will Smith slap ‘overshadowed’ historic ceremony
+Chris Rock was against removing Will Smith from Oscars after slap, producer says

 The producer said he was not part of a conversation in which Smith was asked to leave the ceremony voluntarily but relayed to “academy leadership” that Rock did not want Smith physically removed.
 “I was advocating for what Rock wanted in that time.”

 Packer also defended the standing ovation Smith received upon accepting his award.
-Those applauding Smith “stood up for somebody who they knew, who was a peer, who was a friend, who was a brother, who has a three-decades plus long career of being the opposite of what we saw in that moment,” the producer said.
+Those applauding Smith “stood up for somebody who they knew, who was a peer, who was a friend, who was a brother, who has a three-decades-plus long career of being the opposite of what we saw in that moment,” the producer said.

-“I don’t think that these were people that were applauding anything at all about that moment and all these people saw their friend at his absolute worst moment and were hoping that they could encourage him and lift him up and that he would somehow try to make it better.”
+“I don’t think that these were people that were applauding anything at all about that moment, and all these people saw their friend at his absolute worst moment and were hoping that they could encourage him and lift him up and that he would somehow try to make it better.”

 Smith apologized to the academy and to his fellow nominees during his speech, but notably did not apologize to Rock.
-He addressed the comedian the following day in an Instagram post “I would like to publicly apologize to you, Chris.
+He addressed the comedian the following day in an Instagram post.
+“I would like to publicly apologize to you, Chris.
 I was out of line and I was wrong,” Smith wrote.
 “I am embarrassed and my actions were not indicative of the man I want to be.
 There is no place for violence in a world of love and kindness.”

 Holmes reported that Packer called Smith’s failure to apologize to Rock onstage “a missed opportunity.”